ferhimedamine/open-0x-dex-project/README.md

 # Open 0x DEX
 <B>Get your token listed and/or your DEX running with a minimal effort!</B>

-0xchange.org is an abbreviation of "0xBitcoin Exchange on 0x Protocol."
+"0xchange" is an abbreviation of "0xBitcoin & ERC20 Token Exchange on 0x Protocol."

-0xchange.org is a no-fee community 0x-relayer and white-label DEX platform that brings your crypto project alive and plugs it into markets with minimal effort.
+0xchange.org platform is a no-fee community 0x-relayer and white-label DEX that brings your crypto project alive and plugs it into markets with minimal effort.

-Your options vary from just getting your token listed up to running a full-fledged exchange with your own branding.
+<I>Your options vary from just getting your token listed up to a full-fledged exchange with your own branding.</I>

 <B>Always: 0% fee!
 The catch?
 Everyone benefits from an increaded volume.</B>

-Before you go any further, think about your goals.
+Before you read any further, think about your goals.

 If your goal is to get your token and project out in the market and noticed, this project may be an option for you.